sirbrian831/changelog/README.md

 # YEN Changelog
 Product updates, powered by our amazing community!

-The goal withour `changelog` is to capture all of the work that we've done to build YEN, starting from the very beginning.
+The goal with our `changelog` is to capture all of the work that we've done to build YEN, starting from the very beginning.
 This way we have not only a record of our collective accomplishments so we can celebrate our progress but also to increase the level of transparency into the process as we build.

 In this way, our `changelog` is a bit different than more traditional ones because we're going to attempt to be a bit more specific with our notes (and definitely better than just a notice that reads: "*We constantly improve our application to provide better service to our users.*"...

 We hope that you'll see many of the changes, improvements, bug fixes, and feature updates that you'll see are the **very ones** that **YOU** suggested!
-We love co-building with our community as it's just a better way of building.
+We love [co-building with our community](https://github.com/yenio/changelog/wiki/3.-Our-CoBuilders) as it's just a better way of building.

 Thank you!